 At what age do you go through puberty?

 Puberty describes all the physical changes that children go through as they grow into adults.
-Most people start to notice changes at around 11 years old, but there's no right or wrong time to start puberty.
+Most boys start to go through puberty when they're around 13 or 14 years old, but there's no right or wrong time.
 It might be sooner or it might be later, and this is normal.